 How long should you stay at the cenote?

 You can spend the whole day at Cenote Azul if you want to, but most visits take around 2-3 hours.
-That’s plenty of time to snorkel and swim, enjoy the fish spa and have a snack by the natural pool.
+That’s plenty of time to snorkel, enjoy the fish spa, and have a snack by the water.

-➤ The Private 3 Cenotes Tour is a full-day excursion along the Riviera Maya, where you’ll get to visit (and swim in!) cenotes Cristalino, Jardin del Eden, and Azul.
+▶️ The Private Tour to 3 Cenotes in the Riviera Maya with Lunch is a full-day excursion.
+You’ll get to visit (and swim in!) cenotes Cristalino, Jardin del Eden, and Azul.
 Lunch and a certified guide are included in this Cenote Azul tour.

 HOW TO GET TO CENOTE AZUL

-There are several options to get to Cenote Azul from Playa del Carmen, Tulum, or Cancun if you prefer visiting on your own.
+There are several options to get to El Cenote Azul from Playa del Carmen, Tulum, or Cancun if you prefer to visit on your own.

 From Playa del Carmen, you need to take the 307 Highway southbound.
 Once you reach Puerto Aventuras, continue driving for four more minutes until you see the Barcelo Hotel Resort entrance.